mirkosignorelli/info4supervisions/formatting_references.md

 ## 2) Suggestion: use a dedicated tool to manage your bibliography and the citation style

 Managing references and citation styles is a tedious task.
 Luckily, it can be easily automated.
-Here is how you can do it by using LaTeX and BibTeX:
+Below you can find a short description of how you can do this using Zotero or JabRef.

+### A) JabRef + LaTeX

 1. Install [JabRef](https://www.jabref.org)
 2. Open JabRef and create a BibTeX archive with: File -> New library